 - Ideal for: If you need a lot of storage space and you need to be able to access all stored files quickly, potentially across multiple systems.

 - Not for: Those who would be uncomfortable formatting a drive themselves.

 If you are a photographer who takes a lot of pictures (or videos), you’re eventually going to run out of options for storing them.
 You could burn them to CDs, and keep the discs in a massive binder.
 You could buy an entirely new computer to store them on.
 You could attempt to upload them to a cloud site and end up with compressed files.

 Or, you could start with an external drive that will keep them safe in one place, make them easily portable, and easy to organize.
 An external drive is an absolute necessity for a serious photographer.

 If you don’t take many pictures or aren’t too concerned with your computer’s storage, you could always try a cloud backup system or a flash drive, but be aware your space will be limited with either option.

-External Drive for Photos: What to Consider?
+External Drive for Photos: What to Consider in 2020?

 HDD vs. SSD

 When you think of a hard drive, you probably picture the physical spinning disk that has traditionally been used and is common in many computers.
 This is called an HDD, but there is another type of drive, the SSD, that is available.
 SSDs use flash storage (like on small jump drives) and have no moving parts, making them more reliable.
 However, they tend to be more expensive.

 If you purchase an HDD, it will be formatted for either macOS or PC use (a few drives are formatted to work on both, but this is uncommon).
 You can always reformat the drive, but this will erase all of its content, so if you go this route please make sure you plan on using the drive on only one type of operating system.
 An SSD is usually cross-compatible, so this is the better choice if you plan to access your photos from a variety of places.